Practicing applying math, science, and technology concepts to solve real-world problems through a biblical worldview.

 The 2nd grade students completed a two-month-long project learning about biomes, ecosystems, and animal habitats.
 They then used the engineering design process to create an animal habitat that provided for all of their animals' needs.

 We used a green screen to record the students presenting their projects so that it appeared as though they were talking from inside their animal habitats!
-Parents were able to watch their child's presentations when their projects were on display during the science fair.
+Parents were able to watch their child's presentations when their projects were on display during Invention Convention.

 Habits of Mind